 Not only is Entegris known as a manufacturer of superior EDM grades of graphite electrode materials, we are also a leading provider of EDM performance solutions.
-We support the industry with training and technical information through our EDM Training Program that offers free, basic, and advanced classes.
-Classes are held either at our training center in Texas or onsite at customer facilities.
+We support the industry with training and technical information through our EDM Training Program.
+We now offer virtual online training in addition to live classes at our training center in Texas.
 Trained applications engineers are also available worldwide to answer those tough EDM questions that help you better control the EDM process to achieve predictable results.

 Properties and Characteristics of Graphite